Gutters, Roofing

 Gibraltar brand states that its gutters should be installed along the eaves at a corner and working around, overlapping each subsequent piece 2-3 inches.

-Once you install the eave drip edge, you then apply underlayment, and once you apply underlayment, you then apply drip edge to the rakes.
+Once you install the eave drip edge, you then apply underlayment, and once you apply underlayment, you then apply the drip edge to the rakes.
 This brand suggests nailing the gutter to the roof edge every 16-24″, depending on local wind conditions.

 How Far Should Shingles Extend Past The Drip Edge?